 Atalanta by Jennifer Saint

+When Princess Atalanta is born a daughter rather than the son her parents hoped for, she is abandoned on a mountainside.
 But she grew up to be a fierce huntress, raised by bears and the only woman in the world’s most famous band of heroes, the Argonauts.

 River Sing Me Home by Eleanor Shearer

-As Rachel Quin shared in this collection of the best historical fiction of all time, River Sing Me Home is a soaring novel of courage and sacrifice that will have you sobbing at points.
+As shared in this collection of the best historical fiction of all time, Eleanor Shearer’s novel is a searing story of courage and sacrifice that will have you sobbing at points.
 Set in 1834 in the aftermath of the Slavery Abolition Act, we meet Rachel, a former slave searching for her family.